DataTalksClub/mlops-zoomcamp/cohorts/2024/01-intro/GoogleCloudSetUpNotes.md

 iv. `Enter a path to an rc file to update, or leave blank to use [/Users/marcusleiwe/.zshrc]:` --> left blank.

 v. `Google Cloud CLI works best with Python 3.11 and certain modules.
 Download and run Python 3.11 installer?
 (Y/n)?` --> I picked no because I already have 3.11.7.
+You can see what version you have by typing `python -V` into your terminal command line (see the screenshot below)
 ![alt text](<Screenshot 2024-05-19 at 9.10.08 PM.png>)

 vi.
 Reload the .zshrc file to make sure you're in the right place.
+By typing the command out below

 `source ~/.zshrc`

 vii. type `gclou` and press tab.
 If it auto-completes to `gcloud then you should have gcloud on your system.

 viii.
-Run gcloud init from a terminal and follow the instructions.
+Run `gcloud init` from a terminal and follow the instructions.

     * There's a login section, where it will launch a page and allow you to login to the google account associated with your cloud account.
+(NB This is the part which Tony forogt initially in the video)

-    * Then select the project you want to run or create a new project (in this case I picked mlops-zoomcamp)
+    * Then select the project you want to run or create a new project (in this case I picked mlops-zoomcamp which I created beforehand)
     ![alt text]](</Users/marcusleiwe/Desktop/Ch1_Screenshots/Screenshot 2024-05-20 at 8.01.44 AM.png>)

 ix.
-Make sure that your project is selected with the command `gcloud config list`
+Make sure that your project is selected with the command `gcloud config list`.
+    This should produce the following inputs
+``[core]
+account = marcusleiwe@gmail.com
+disable_usage_reporting = False
+project = mlops-zoomcamp-423810

+Your active configuration is: [default]``

 # Creating a VM instance
 From your project's dashboard, go to Cloud Compute > VM instance